Bathroom Cleaning Tips

 These bathroom cleaning tips are specific to each area of the bathroom.

-Shower Mats Use a small amount of kerosene and warm water solution.
-Pour on shower mats and brush clean with a stiff brush.
-Rinse thoroughly and wipe dry with paper towels.
+Shower Mats Use a small amount of diluted bleach and warm water solution.
+Spray on shower mats and brush clean with a stiff brush.
+Rinse thoroughly and wipe dry with paper towels or an old towel or cloth.

 Sinks Here are some good sink tips: